CHAM (AM): Flip to comedy

 By August 2011, CHAM gained country competition when CHKX-FM flipped formats from smooth jazz to country.
 CHKX and its clearer-sounding FM signal would eventually surpass CHAM in the ratings, leading to speculation that CHAM would drop country a second time.
 On August 20, 2012, Astral Media would confirm that CHAM would change to an all-comedy format; at 8:20 a.m. the next day (August 21, 2012), after playing "Here Comes Goodbye" by Rascal Flatts and "Sideways" by Dierks Bentley, the station became Funny 820, Astral's second full-time comedy station (after London's CKSL).
 The content on "Funny" relies heavily on vintage and archived stand-up and improvisational comedy bits provided by 24/7 Comedy Radio, a US-based service to which Astral owns exclusive Canadian broadcast rights.
 Local content is currently limited to voiceovers and traffic and entertainment updates provided by Mike Nabuurs, the "Funny 820 Ambassador of Funny" and the only on-air talent carried over from "820 CHAM", although spotlights on local comedy talent have not been ruled out in the future.

 In early 2013, the station added Astral's new late night Humble & Fred show.
 Most recently, for the 2013-2014 hockey season, the station is airing Toronto Maple Leafs games in addition to their usual comedic fare.

 24/7 Comedy ceased terrestrial distribution in August 2014.
-The station has continued to air stand-up comedy since the closure, one of only two remaining stations in Canada to carry the format.
-It remains the second-least-listened-to station in the market, with, in the latest report from Numeris in fall 2018, 15,400 listeners (a 0.7% market share), ahead of only TSN Radio 1150.
+The station continued to broadcast of blocks of stand-up comedy bits and comedic talk shows since the closure, and was one of only two remaining stations in Canada to carry the format.
+It remained the second-least-listened-to station in the market, with, in the latest report from Numeris in fall 2018, 15,400 listeners (a 0.7% market share), ahead of only TSN Radio 1150.

+On June 14, 2023, as part of a mass corporate restructuring at Bell Media, the company shut down six of their AM radio stations nationwide, and announced their intention to sell three others, including CHAM and sibling station CKOC.

+Sale to CINA Radio Group

+On November 16, 2023, the Canadian Radio-television and Telecommunications Commission announced that CHAM has been purchased from Bell Media by Neeti P. Ray, founder and CEO of the CINA Radio Group, which owns and operates numerous Canadian radio stations including CKFG-FM in Toronto, CINA in Mississauga, CKIN-FM in Montreal and CINA-FM in Windsor.
+The acquisition is part of a larger deal that includes the purchase of Bell's other Hamilton radio station CKOC and Windsor station CKWW for $455,000.
+The application was approved on June 26, 2024.

+In late August 2024, the station began stunting and rebranded itself as Big AM 820 CINA Radio Punjabi, playing contemporary South Asian music.